open-pioneer/trails-core-packages/src/samples/keycloak-sample/README.md

 ```

 Afterwards, restart vite and open the keycloak sample app in your browser.
-It should now redirect to you to your local keycloak and back to the sample app once you are authenticated.
+It should now redirect you to your local keycloak and back to the sample app once you are authenticated.

 ![Authenticated](./testing/Authenticated.png)